Sage/carbon/docs/guides/flux.md

 ### Connecting a React Component to the Flux Store

-The store is now updating it's data - but you have no React components connected to the store!
+The store is now updating its data - but you have no React components connected to the store!
 Lets set one up:

 ```js
 import React from 'react';